Swoon hypothesis: 20th century

+British biblical scholar Hugh J. Schonfield in his 1965 book The Passover Plot, lays out his elaborate theory that the entire crucifixion was meticulously planned and choreographed by Jesus himself, including the timing of various events leading up to it, such that a mere few hours stay on the cross would ensue before the Sabbath arrived.
+And while on the cross, one of his supporters, who was on hand, would give him water (to quench his thirst) that was laced with a drug to make him unconscious; and that Joseph of Arimathea, a well-connected supporter, would collect him off the cross while still alive (but appearing dead) so that he could be secretly nursed back to health.

+A fuller list of proponents of various swoon hypotheses:

 Rajneesh movement

 Indian Philosopher Rajneesh has also argued that Jesus survived the crucifixion and his argument is similar to the swoon hypothesis.

 Islamic perspectives

 A big proponent of the swoon hypothesis in the modern era would be Muslim preacher Ahmed Deedat of South Africa, whose book Crucifixion or Cruci-fiction has been widely printed and distributed all over the Muslim world.
 He takes a critical look at the events in the four Gospels and theorizes an alternative scenario of what really happened, a scenario very similar to the swoon hypothesis.

 Another contemporary Muslim scholar, Zakir Naik, also used these hypotheses in a debate with Pastor Ruknuddin Henry Pio.

 The actual Islamic position on the subject of crucifixion more closely resembles the Substitution hypothesis, highlighted in verse of the Qur'an: "and for their saying, 'We killed the Messiah, Jesus, son of Mary, the messenger of Allah.'
 But they did not kill him nor did they crucify him, but it was made to appear to them so.
 Even those who dispute about it are in doubt; they have no certain knowledge other than conjecture.
 But they certainly did not kill him."